-Russia’s war in Ukraine has forced more than twelve million people from their homes.
+Russia’s war in Ukraine has forced more than fourteen million people from their homes.
 With the international community mobilising to distribute relief and essential services, we are supporting our partners by providing temporary shelters for the growing displaced population in Ukraine and in the neighbouring countries in Central and Eastern Europe.

 The emergency in Central and Eastern Europe